Astros keep ratcheting up pressure, beat Rays to send ALCS to Game 7

 Valdez, to his credit, was the pitcher Baker hoped for.
 He got 15 swings and misses with his curveball.
 He threw it 52 times while holding the Rays to three hits.
 A fifth-inning strikeout had Zunino snapping his bat over his knee.
 In the sixth, after Kyle Tucker homered off Rays rookie Shane McClanahan, Yandy Díaz and Valdez exchanged shouts after Valdez walked him and asked to appeal a checked swing.

 The umpires and Correa stepped between them.
 The drama came and went.
 Valdez soon induced a rally-killing double play, yelled and glanced over his shoulder at Díaz.
 The Rays, in that moment, looked a few shades past frustrated.
-The Astros looked in control.
+The Astros were in control.